pxp210115/Machine-Learning/README.md

 # Machine-Learning
-Implemented state-of the art ML models on a variety of datasets.
-Repository also contains notes from the book "Hand's-on Machine Learning with Sci-kit Learn, Keras and Tensorflow".
+Repository contains all the code implementations and detailed notes from the book "Hand's-on Machine Learning with Sci-kit Learn, Keras and Tensorflow".

 ## Notes from the Book in attached ipynb files:-